 A low-key colonial revival in the West End

 James F Macy was the treasurer of the S.H & A.R Doten Lumber company when he built our subject house in 1919.
 He had purchased the property from the Brown family early that year.

 James was born in New Bedford Massachusetts in 1869.
 His parents were William and Amanda Macy.
 William was a mariner out of Nantucket at the time of James’ birth.
 Rose was a local girl.
 Born to a mail agent for the Portland and Rochester Railroad named John Henry Sayward and his wife Lucy in 1867.
 James and Rose married in 1896.

 At 1900 +/- square feet, it’s not a particularly large home for the neighborhood but, as the Macy’s never had children, very spacious for two people.
 The proportions are nicely balanced with the main block being a nearly perfect cube.
 The brickwork is well executed with a rich color blend and simple treatments of the openings.

 James and Rose Macy had been active in area real estate for almost as long as he had been treasurer of the lumber firm.
-The registry of deeds has over 100 items, deeds and mortgages, for the couple that do not appear to involve their own residence.
+The registry of deeds has over 100 items, deeds, and mortgages, for the couple that does not appear to involve their own residence.
 Much of this activity took place after they built our subject.
-The 20’s were roaring for the Macy’s it would seem.
+The ’20s were roaring for the Macy’s it would seem.

 The 1940 census found James and Rose Macy living on the grounds of the Maine Institute for the Blind where he served as the superintendent.
 Rose died in 1945 and James in 1950.
 They are buried at Evergreen Cemetery.